nvashish123/AWS-SAM-Kinesis/README.md

 ``sam package --template-file sam.yaml --s3-bucket <YOUR_BUCKET_NAME> --output-template-file packaged.yaml``

 The above command will generate a new file named packaged.yaml in your working directory.
-This is the Cloudformation script which will create various resources in your environment in the next step.
+This is the Cloudformation script which will create Lambda function in your environment in the next step.

 5. Deploy Lambda function by running the following comamnd -